-If the test equipment grips will not permit full-width specimens to be tested in tension, a reduced-width piece is permitted to be ripped lengthwise from the full-width specimen and shall be used for the test procedure as per Section 9.2.1.2.
+If the test equipment grips will not permit full-width specimens to be tested in tension, a reduced-width specimen is permitted to be ripped lengthwise from the full-width specimen and shall be used for the test procedure as per Section 9.2.1.2.

-a) The reduced-width specimen shall be 3.5±0.05 inch (89±1 mm) or 5.5±0.05 inch (140±1 mm) in width.

-Note: When testing nominal 2x8 and wider widths it is recommended that the 5.5-inch (140-mm) reducedwidth size be used.

-- b) The reduced-width specimen shall include a randomly selected "as manufactured" original narrow face on one edge of the piece. - c) The reduced-width UTS test result shall meet or exceed the following tension strength value:
+- a) The full-width specimen shall be ripped to a reducedwidth specimen to either 3.5±0.05 inches (89±1 mm) or 5.5±0.05 inches (140±1 mm) in width. - Note: When testing nominal 2x8 and wider widths it is recommended that the 5.5 inch (140 mm) reduced-width size be used. - b) The reduced-width specimen shall include a randomly selected "as manufactured" original narrow face on one edge of the piece. - c) The reduced-width UTS test result shall meet or exceed the tension strength value calculated using the following equation:

-Reduced-width UTS for joint assessments = $F_t x RWF x 1.15$
+Reduced-width UTS $\geq$ Ft x RWF x 1.15